infraguys/genesis_oidc_ui/docs/auth-flow.md

    - the right-hand authentication panel switches from the `LoginPanel` to the `UserInfoPanel`;
    - `UserInfoPanel` displays the user profile fields (such as full name, username, email, and UUID), IAM client information (for example, the current IAM client identifier) and token status badges;
    - the header uses the IdP `name` in a phrase such as `<name> is requesting access to`, and the subtitle asks the user to review the information below;
-   - the primary `Provide data` action logs the confirmation event to the browser console (future versions can attach additional logic to this button);
+   - the primary `Provide data` action confirms the current authorization request (identified by the `auth_uuid` query parameter) by calling the backend endpoint described in `authorization-flow.md` and, on success, redirects the browser to the final redirect URL returned by the backend;
    - the secondary `Sign out` action clears tokens via `tokenStorage.clearAll()` and returns the UI to the unauthenticated login state.
 10. If the `me` request fails for any reason (for example, expired or invalid tokens, network error, or server error):
     - the error is logged to the browser console using `console.error(...)`;